js-uri/csc-212/assignments/a1/readme.md

-# Homework Assignment 1 (due Feb 8th)
+# Assignment 1

 The goal of this assignment is to provide a review of basic tasks using `C++`, such as, processing command line arguments, reading/writing files, manipulating data with arrays and matrices, and using an object oriented design.
-The assignment is worth a total of 100 points.
-If you have any questions or need any help, please visit us during office hours and/or post questions on Piazza.
+The assignment is worth a total of 50 points.
+If you have any questions or need any help, please visit us during office hours and/or post questions on edstem.

 > If you need to post any of your actual source code on Piazza for any reason, **please** be sure to tag the post as being *visible to instructors only*, so that you don't inadvertently share code with others and violate class rules on *plagiarism*.